erikdubbelboer/blog.dubbelboer.com/_posts/2012-04-09-syn-cookies.md

 ---
-title: All you need to know about SYN cookies
+title: All you need to know about SYN floods
 layout: post
 keywords: c tcp kernel syn cookies
 ---